biocommons/hgvs/doc/contributing.rst

 * All significant development *must* have an associated issue in `hgvs issues`_; *create an issue if necessary*.
 Other changes *may* have have an issue.
-Development must occur in a bookmark (preferred) or branch named for the issue, such as ``44-normalization``.
+Please develop using a bookmark or branch named for the issue, such as ``44-normalization``.

 * Pull requests should be narrowly focused around a bug or feature.
   Discrete commits with good log messages facilitate review.
 Consider